 Although larger monitors have become more popular in recent years, there is still a lot of demand for smaller, 24-25" monitors.
 Whether you just want a monitor for a small desk or are looking to make a multi-monitor setup, there is a lot of choice in these sizes.
 From basic office monitors to the best gaming monitors, there is something for everyone.

-We've reviewed 13 monitors that are available in these sizes and below are our recommendations for the best 24-25 inch monitors that are available to purchase in 2018.
+We've reviewed 13 monitors that are available in these sizes, and below are our recommendations for the best 24-25 inch monitors to purchase in 2019.
 Check our recommendations for the best monitors under $200, the best 27 inch monitors and the best 28-32 inch monitors.

 The Dell U2518D is the best 25 inch monitor that we have tested so far.
 The U2518D is a very good 25" monitor with a 2560x1440 resolution, which is great for multitasking or a more immersive gaming experience.
 It is a versatile monitor with wide viewing angles and an easy to adjust stand with great ergonomics.

 The Dell U2518D delivers good overall picture quality, with great peak brightness, wide viewing angles, and excellent out of the box color accuracy.
 It has decent motion handling, with a fast response time and nearly flicker-free backlight, but the lack of variable refresh rate support and limited 60 Hz refresh rate may disappoint more serious gamers.